bernardodiasc/bernardodiasc.github.io/content/posts/2018-03-05-fetching-from-instagram-using-facebook-graph-api/index.md

   - fetch
   - css grid
   - responsiveness
-excerpt: Instagram API is being deprecated and from now will be using Facebook Graph API
+excerpt: Instagram API is being deprecated and from now will be using Facebook Graph API.
 ---

 Past week I had a task to fetch media from Instagram and build a mosaic wall with it.